DataResponsibly/Virny/docs/examples/Multiple_Models_Interface_Use_Case.md

 from sklearn.preprocessing import StandardScaler

 from virny.utils.custom_initializers import create_config_obj, read_model_metric_dfs, create_models_config_from_tuned_params_df
-from virny.user_interfaces.metrics_computation_interfaces import compute_metrics_with_config
+from virny.user_interfaces.multiple_models_api import compute_metrics_with_config
 from virny.preprocessing.basic_preprocessing import preprocess_dataset
 from virny.custom_classes.metrics_visualizer import MetricsVisualizer from virny.custom_classes.metrics_composer import MetricsComposer from virny.utils.model_tuning_utils import tune_ML_models
-from virny.datasets.base import BaseDataLoader from virny.configs.constants import ReportType
+from virny.datasets.base import BaseDataLoader
 ```

 ## Initialize Input Variables

 Based on the library flow, we need to create 3 input objects for a user interface:

-* A **config yaml** that is a file with configuration parameters for different user interfaces for metrics computation.
+* A **config yaml** that is a file with configuration parameters for different user interfaces for metric computation.

 * A **dataset class** that is a wrapper above the user’s raw dataset that includes its descriptive attributes like a target column, numerical columns, categorical columns, etc. This class must be inherited from the BaseDataset class, which was created for user convenience.